MonaMayrhofer/RobolabStatistics/Readme.md

 # RobolabStatistics
 This is more like an Opencv-Laboratory than an actual project.

+To see the whole definition (in German see) see: [Pflichtenheft](docs/pflichtenheft/Pflichtenheft.md)

 ## File Structure
 ### SRC
 The src folder contains useable applications.